About University of Worcester

-“Outside of our immediate team, there were also staff members from our Library, Careers and Student services departments who had to get up to speed quickly with content optimization and accessibility requirements.”
+“Outside our immediate team, there were also staff members from our Library, Careers, and Student services departments who had to get up to speed quickly with content optimization and accessibility requirements.”

 “The majority of these staff did not come from a web development or even content background.
 For them, the website is very much secondary in their role and so the challenge of educating them in the importance of consistent content and accessibility was very real.”, Jack continues.

 We needed a way to mass-educate team members from all backgrounds effectively, requiring little input from us.